sol/rewrite-with-location/README.markdown

    ([`template-haskell`][template-haskell])
  * uses different syntax which may be unappealing to users (e.g. Template Haskell splices can't be used in infix notation)
- * Usage is "opt-in."
-A library author must explicitly use the TH version of the function with usage information, as opposed to this proposal which would automatically add location information for existing code.

 [template-haskell]: http://hackage.haskell.org/package/template-haskell "Template Haskell on Hackage"
 [jhc-srcloc-annotate]: http://repetae.net/computer/jhc/jhc.shtml#new-extensions